evidentlyai/evidently/docs/book/integrations/evidently-and-mlflow.md

 description: Log Evidently metrics in the MLflow UI.
 ---

-# Evidently + MLflow
+# Evidently and MLflow

 **TL;DR:** You can use Evidently to calculate metrics, and MLflow Tracking to log and view the results.
 Here is a [sample Jupyter notebook](../../../../examples/integrations/mlflow_logging/mlflow_integration.ipynb).&#x20;

 ### **Overview**

 Many machine learning teams use [MLflow](https://www.mlflow.org) for experiment management, deployment, and as a model registry.
-If you are already familiar with MLflow, you can integrate it with Evidently to **track the performance of production models**.&#x20;
+If you are already familiar with MLflow, you can integrate it with Evidently to **track the performance of your models**.&#x20;

 In this case, you use **Evidently to calculate the metrics** and **MLflow to log the results**.
 You can then access the metrics in the MLflow interface.&#x20;

 ### **How it works**

 Evidently calculates a rich set of metrics and statistical tests.
-You can choose any of the pre-built [reports](../../get-started/reports/) to define the metrics you’d want to get.&#x20;
+You can choose any of the pre-built [reports](../../reports/) to define the metrics you’d want to get.&#x20;

 You can then generate **a JSON profile** that will contain the defined metrics output.
 You can combine several profile sections (e.g., Data and Prediction Drift together).&#x20;